danielaparker/jsoncons/doc/Pages/index.md

 ```c++
 std::string price = book.get_with_default("price","n/a");
 ```
-Or you can check if book has a member "price" with the method `has_key`, and output accordingly,
+Or you can check if book has a member "price" with the method `contains`, and output accordingly,
 ```c++
 if (book.has_key("price"))
 {